bigdatasciencegroup/q_learning/README.md

 Improvements
 ==========================
 I improved the code by changing the following:
-- Replace unnececary functions/code (LOTS of code cleaning).
+- Replace unnecessary functions/code (LOTS of code cleaning).
-- Optimize by using list comprehension (loads of for loops were used, while this wasn't neccecary in all cases)
+- Optimize by using list comprehension (loads of for loops were used, while this wasn't necessary in all cases)
 - Use of classes ('World' is now a class, which in my opinion is a cleaner way of coding)
 - Merged walls/specials to objects variable.
 - Walls give a negative result of -1 to discourage the bot to go near.
 I could have used a very high value,